Pre-K had a wonderful time at their outdoor picnic at Zion Park today!

 Today we continue celebrating Week of the Young Child with Tasty Tuesday!
 Children learned about different types of fruits and vegetables.
 They created a "friendly face" and had a healthy snack.

-16 days ago, Patricia Almonaitis
+2 months ago, Patricia Almonaitis

 Tasty Tuesday